Guidelines for Applicants

 Who can apply?

 - Those ICA bodies applying for funding must assign a project team who will lead the project and maintain the communications with the ICA Secretariat.

-- A paid-up Individual Member (student, digital or full) of ICA at the time of application, or an institution with ICA membership, that has established a partnership with an ICA body for developing a joint project.
+2. A paid-up Individual Member (student, digital or full) of ICA at the time of application, or an institution with ICA membership.
+Applicants must provide their ICA membership number.

 What type of projects are encouraged to apply?

 PCOM encourages applications which: